-In the town famous for being the gateway to Angkor Archaeological Park, lies an infamous street.
-A street popular for drinking, deep fried insects, banana pancakes, and happy pizza among other things.
+In the town famous for being the gateway to Angkor Archaeological Park, lies an infamous street known as Pub Street.
+A street popular for drinking, deep-fried insects, banana pancakes, and happy pizza among other things.
 Located east of the Old Market area, this is where all the tourists go during their stay in Siem Reap.

 Parallel to Pub Street is a pedestrian-only alley that seemed to be its quieter version.
 If you feel overwhelmed with the crowd, it’ll be a good idea to go here instead.

 My first meal in Siem Reap, Cambodia wasn’t even a proper meal.
 But since we’re on the Banana Pancake trail, why not give it a try? 😀

 There were a lot of street vendors selling banana pancakes in Pub Street.
 You only have to approach one cart to get your fill of this roti-crepe hybrid snack.
 You can choose your own filling to go with the banana – milk, Milo, chocolate or strawberry.